itchio/itch/docs/hacking/data-flow.md

-**Note: since removing redux-saga, some of the info is outdated.
-If you're reading this page and it's still not fixed, please complain about it in https://github.com/itchio/itch/issues**

 itch follows the [Redux][] design pattern — to understand the rest of this page, you need to be familiar with it.
 The basics are as follows:

   * All state is stored in a single place (the store)
   * All change happens via actions, that are dispatched by the store, to:
     * Reducers, which compute new state from the old state and the action
-    * Middleware, like redux-saga, which is used in itch to apply side-effects
+    * Reactors which are used in itch to apply side-effects
   * The UI is rendered directly from the state

 [Redux]: http://redux.js.org/index.html